Akash-Kumar-A/Scrapybara/README.md

-Scrapybara and scrapy both are not working in this repo.
+Scrapybara and scrapy both are not working which is present in this repo.
 Dont waste your time in taking this code :) .